Lootcode-Dev/lootcode/src/problems/vectara/combinations/problem.md

 ## Output

-Print each possible configuration on its own line, sorted lexicographically
+Print each possible configuration on its own line, sorted lexicographically by its string representation

 ```
 1 2 3